Stop BLM's Plan to Destroy Wild Horse Herd in Idaho

 Photo | BLM

-For the first time ever, the BLM is proposing to destroy the Saylor Creek wild horse herd by converting the herd into a sterilized, non-reproducing population.
-On September 10, 2015, the Bureau of Land Management (BLM) Twin Falls, Idaho Resource Advisory Council (RAC), which has in its jurisdiction the Saylor Creek Herd Management Area (HMA), will meet.
+For the first time ever, the Bureau of Land Management (BLM) is proposing to destroy a wild horse herd by converting the herd into a sterilized, non-reproducing population.
+The BLM Idaho is proposing to do this to the wild horses in the Saylor Creek Herd Management Area (HMA).
+On September 10, 2015, the BLM Twin Falls, Idaho Resource Advisory Council (RAC), which has in its jurisdiction the Saylor Creek HMA, will meet.
 The RAC is a citizen advisory board that is supposed to represent all stakeholders in the management of our public lands.
 The largest stakeholder is the American public, but the plan to destroy this wild free-roaming horse population by sterilizing its members is at odds with the public's strong support for the preservation and humane management and treatment of these national icons.
 With just five HMAs and 600 horses left (nearly 300 of whom are currently being rounded up – see below), Idaho cannot afford to lose this important population.
-Please let the RAC know where the public stands on the BLM's destructive plan for the Saylor Creek horses and to oppose this ill-conceived plan by clicking below.
+Please let the RAC know where the public stands on the BLM's destructive plan for the Saylor Creek horses and urge the RAC to oppose this ill-conceived plan by clicking below.

 UPDATE: BLM Emergency Roundups Underway

 Photo | BLM Idaho